Whence He shall come to judge the living and the dead.

 (Rom 14:10 NAS)

-As shown before, God our Savior, Jesus Christ, will judge those who are living and those who are dead.
-This is clearly taught by the Apostles.
+God our Savior, Jesus Christ, will judge those who are living during their lifetime and finally after they have died.

 (2Ti 4:1 NAS)